msjimc/GeneMatrix/Guide/tutorial.md

 # GeneMatrix tutorial

-This tutorial is a streamed down version of the [user guide](ReadMe.md), which is complete description of GeneMatrix and so is not necessarily easy to follow.
+This tutorial is a slimmed down version of the [user guide](ReadMe.md), which is complete description of GeneMatrix and so is not necessarily easy to follow.
 The tutorial, therefore omits certain details and is write for ease of use rather than completeness.
 If you run in to issues when analysing your data you may want to check the guide for help.

 ## Starting point
 Download the program (GeneMatrix64.exe) from the [Program folder](../Program/) and the Chelonoidis_mtgenomes.gb genbank data file from the [Exampledata](../ExampleData/) folder.